CyVerse-learning-materials/SciApps_guide/step3.rst

        - **Information**: More information about the status of the analysis job and link to the output folder (for an example, check the screenshot below).
          |agave_status|
        - **Relaunch**: Relaunch the analysis job with the same inputs and parameters.
-       - **Visualization**: Generate links for Genome Browsers or visualize in a Web Browser.
+       - **View**: Generate links for Genome Browsers or visualize in a Web Browser.

      ..
 Note::
        Outputs displayed under job names are defined outputs in Agave app JSON.
-       They are the ones that should be used in workflow construction.
+You can drag and drop an URL from them as input of subsequent steps.
+Then workflows can be constructed with these steps.
+Note the URL here is pointing to the CyVerse Data Common landing page with metadata displayed there, and it shouldn't be used with Genome Browsers.

-  5. Click the **Visualization** icon will bring up the list of outputs.
+  5. Click the **View** icon will bring up the list of outputs.
 Selecte an output, then you can either get a URL for displaying it in genome (or web) browser, or visualize the output directly.

      |visual_window|